← Back to Blog

 GLP-1 weight loss can feel isolating.
 Friends don't always understand why you're not at brunch.
 HealthyOne's squad feature lets you connect with other GLP-1 users — private, supportive, no calorie-shaming culture.

 Everything above applies equally to Wegovy (same active ingredient as Ozempic, higher weight-loss dose) and Mounjaro / Zepbound (tirzepatide, which hits both GLP-1 and GIP receptors).
 The side effect profile is slightly different — Mounjaro users often report less nausea but more fatigue — but the tracking needs are identical.
+The best GLP-1 tracker app handles all four medications instead of locking you into one.

 HealthyOne doesn't care which drug you're on.
 Just log your dose, log your meals, and the app adjusts targets accordingly.
+If you're on tirzepatide specifically, we've also broken down the best Zepbound tracker app and the best Mounjaro tracker app in dedicated guides.

 Article inline image